openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 -----------------------------------

 - Course authors can optionally set Randomized Content Blocks to display a reset option.
 This allows students to use the Randomize Content Block as a problem-bank for studying.
 See this `video demo <https://www.loom.com/share/91b7224cb8a74cf2891a240b6e4fb8c6>`_ for the new user experience.
-- upgraded TinyMCE version 4 to version 5.5.1.
+- Upgraded TinyMCE version 4 to version 5.5.1 in Studio.